Projects

 Prettier Game Theory

-As someone who has taught college level courses in game theory on multiple occasions, there is a disappointing lack of resources available to format (typeset) ones own games.
+As someone who has served on multiple occasions as the primary instrctor for university-level courses in game theory, there is a disappointing lack of resources available to format (typeset) ones own games.
 Two related projects help to fill this gap and improve resources for educators looking for similar materials.
 One is simply a hub for housing links, pointers, and information about said resources.
-The other is partial solution: a work-in-progress typst package I made for typesetting normal form games.
-You can check out the general-information repository here and the Typst package gametheoryst here
+The other is an open-source typst package – currently featured on Typst Universe – I made for typesetting normal form games.
+You can check out the general-information repository on github and the Typst package game-theoryst on the official Typst Universe

 Ukraine Area Codes